wpilibsuite/frc-docs/source/docs/software/wpilib-tools/pathweaver/creating-pathweaver-project.rst

 Creating the Project
 --------------------

 To create a PathWeaver project, click on "Create project" and then fill out the project creation form.
 Notice that hovering over any of the fields in the form will display more information about what is required.

 .. image:: images/pathweaver-3.png

 **Project Directory:** This is normally the top level project directory that contains the build.gradle and src files for your robot program.
 Choosing this directory is the expected way to use PathWeaver and will cause it to locate all the output files in the correct directories for automatic path deployment to your robot.

 **Output directory:** The directory where the paths are stored for deployment to your robot.
-If you specified the top level project folder of our robot project in the previous step (as recommended) filling in the project directory is optional.
+If you specified the top level project folder of our robot project in the previous step (as recommended) filling in the output directory is optional.

 **Game:** The game (which FRC\ |reg| game is being used) will cause the correct field image overlay to be used.
 You can also create your own field images and the procedure will be described later in this series.